pawenn/RL-exercises_super_awesome_team_name/rl_exercises/week_6/README.md

 ---

 ## Level 3: Continuous‑Action Control and SAC

+This level is all about understanding the nuances between PPO and SAC to gain a deeper understanding between their failure modes .

 ### Task
 1. Adapt your PPO implementation to work in continuous action spaces.
 Replace categorical policy with a Gaussian policy (mean + log‑std outputs).